Deploy only Service Health Alerts

 }

-Open your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), and navigate to the root of the cloned repo and log into Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.
+Open your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), and navigate to the folder where the parameter file was downloaded and log into Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.

 Run the following commands: